EgonOlsen71/basicv2/README.md

 It can run BASIC programs from inside your application or from the command line.
 You can even use it to process HTML-templates as it comes with a basic templating implementation.

+Thanks to nietoperz809's efforts, there's a simple BASIC shell/editor available as well (see basicshell-package) that lets you load/save/edit/run BASIC programs in a C64-like editor.